Contents

 Why use the Stack Screen Tile?

 Authors use the Stack Screen Tile when they want to add structure to their stack.
 It allows them to create a new screen into which they can add new content.
 Authors often use the Stack Screen Tile if they have a lot of content and want to separate it into different spaces – e.g. a screen for authors’ information, a screen for presentations, a screen for background material, a screen for references.
-The tile titled Authors in this example ePoster is a Stack Screen tile.
+The tile titled Authors in this example stack is a Stack Screen tile.

 Using the Stack Screen Tile